 Take this attack on OCBC bank in Singapore for example: according to the Business Times, OCBC incurred $13.7 million worth of losses to pay 790 victims who had given their account information away to a smisherman.
 Wherever the consequences fall, the sender, provider, authorities, and the end recipient must proactively prevent and defend against smishing.

-Tips for Enterprises Wanting to Mitigate the Risk of Smishing Attacks
+Tips to Mitigate the Risk of Smishing Attacks

 - Increase your security awareness and teach users and partners how to recognise a smishing attack and how to report it.